ttimbers/UBC-MDS.github.io/_posts/2019-02-20-designing-mds.md

 ### Instructor roles
 When MDS started out, the core teaching team consisted of two people: [Tiffany Timbers](http://tiffanytimbers.com/) (my fellow Option Co-Director) and myself.
 The program was set up with existing faculty members delivering the lectures and Tiffany/Mike teaching the labs.
 The idea was to bring in experts in each field from the pool of faculty members in the home departments, but without requiring an infeasibly large time commitment from these people; this way, we could bootstrap the program with only a small number of new hires (i.e., me and Tiffany).
 The lab instructors were meant to provide a consistent presence across all MDS courses so that the experience wouldn't feel "choppy" across so many small courses.

-Of all the decisions described here, this one feels like the most notable failure.
+Of all the decisions described here, this is the one that has met with the least amount of success.
 With two instructors sharing each course, the potential for miscommunication was/is high, often resulting in frustrations for the students.
 Furthermore, we have a specific teaching style in MDS -- very applied and hands-on -- and it was not reasonable for new instructors to immerse themselves in our methodologies for just 4 weeks' worth of teaching.
 As the program grows, we are building up a core teaching team and moving away from this model.
 We have been very fortunate to add [Vincenzo Coia](https://vincenzocoia.github.io/), [Giulio Valentino Dalla Riva](https://www.gvdallariva.net/) (now at the University of Canterbury), [Varada Kolhatkar](http://www.cs.toronto.edu/~varada/VaradaHomePage/Home.html), and [Rodolfo Lourenzutti](https://www.linkedin.com/in/rodolfo-lourenzutti/?originalSubdomain=ca) to the team.
 We also continue to benefit from the ideas and course materials created by the original set of instructors, and we continue to pick their brains for new developments in their respective fields.

 ### Program prerequisites
 The prerequisite courses for entering the MDS program [are listed online](https://masterdatascience.ubc.ca/admissions), but here is the summary: